 - Whiter, more “daylight”-like light: 5400K-6300K color temp vs. ≈3200K for halogen

-- Don’t need headlight relays (although we still recommend them to fully minimize the load on the headlight and ignition switch)
+- Don’t need headlight load reduction relays (although we still recommend them to fully minimize the load on the headlight and ignition switch, except in the case of 1980-85 vans that are still running the original, sealed beam light—no relay needed)

 - Time-tested technology